shvyn22/FlexingFinalSpace/README.md

 # FlexingFinalSpace
-FlexingFinalSpace is an Android MVVM sample application created for learning purposes only.\
+FlexingFinalSpace is an Android sample application created for learning purposes only.\
 This application is based on [FinalSpaceAPI](https://finalspaceapi.com/) and provides information about characters, episodes and quotes of [Final Space](https://www.imdb.com/title/tt6317068/) series.

 ## Screenshots